transientskp/lpf/README.md

 ## Analyse Results
 1. The `.csv` file with the inferred parameters is in the output folder you specified.
 You can use `pandas` to inspect it and filter it for interesting bursts.
 An example `.ipynb` file is given in `lpf/analysis/result_analysis.ipynb`.
+2. Also: in the provided output folder a catalog video is saved to show the source-detection pipeline and an example of the estimated background and variability maps are saved.